lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 cURL errors are almost always caused by internet connection problems.
 For most cURL errors you need support from your hosting provider.

+Recent versions of the plugin report cURL errors encountered while importing Facebook comments and likes too:
+*Import comment: cURL error ...* and *Add comment: cURL error ...*
+These error messages will be removed automatically after a next successful import for the same post/page.
+If these errors appear now and then, don't worry about them.
+This just means the internet connection from your hosting server isn't perfect.
+If this happens frequently and Facebook comments and likes are not imported at all because of these errors, it is time to contact your hosting provider.

 cURL errors commonly reported:

+* Error 0: cURL may not be installed or functioning correctly or there may be no internet connection
 * Error 1: *The URL you passed to libcurl used a protocol that this libcurl does not support*: the hosting server may not support secure connections (https)
 * Error 6: *Couldn’t resolve host*: the DNS of the hosting server may not work correct
 * Error 7: *Failed to connect() to host or proxy*: the hosting server is probably not allowing connections to the internet
 * Error 28: *Operation timeout*: hopefully temporarily no internet available on the hosting server, you can try to increase the setting *Facebook communication timeout*
+* Error 47: *Maximum redirects followed*: update to version 1.149+
-* Error 56: *Failure with receiving network data*: maybe the internet connection went down, try again
+* Error 56: *Failure with receiving network data*: this error may be caused by using a CDN or caching solutions like CloudFare
-* Error 60: *Peer certificate cannot be authenticated with known CA certificates*: the security certificates on the hosting server could be missing or outdated, try enabling the option *Do not verify the peer's certificate*, but be aware this is less secure
+* Error 60: *Peer certificate cannot be authenticated with known CA certificates*: the security certificates on the hosting server could be missing or outdated, try enabling the option *Do not verify the peer's certificate* (settings tab *Admin*), but be aware this is less secure
 * Error 77: *Problem with reading the SSL CA cert*: the certificate files on the hosting server are not accessible or missing

 You can find all cURL error codes on the [libcurl error page](http://curl.haxx.se/libcurl/c/libcurl-errors.html "libcurl-errors.3 -- man page").